A “brown Husky” refers to a Siberian Husky with coat shades running from Copper to Sable.

 Can Siberian Huskies Have Brown Eyes?

 Yes, Siberian Huskies can have brown eyes.
 In fact, brown eyes are the second most common eye color for this breed, next to blue.

 Huskies with brown eyes have more melanin present in their iris.
 It might also indicate the absence of the Merle gene in their system.
-The eye color shade can go from a dark brown to a light hazel.
+The eye color shade can go from dark brown to light hazel.

 Yes, they make excellent family pets.
 A brown Husky is a friendly dog by nature, making them perfect for single people, married couples, or large families.

 Because of their friendly temperament, they are great with children.
 However, they would not make good guard dogs despite their intimidating looks.

 This breed is also known for getting along with other dogs.
 But they do have a strong predatory instinct.
 Expect them to chase cats, birds, rabbits, or any small pets, especially if they are not familiar with them.

 A brown Husky is a pack dog.
 They need an owner to become their leader.
 In a family setting, they need to have someone who establishes the rules clearly and with consistency.

 Another thing to note about the Husky is they are independent dogs.
 They have a will of their own and are free-spirited.
 They will wander off and run when taken off-leash, so be careful about leaving them alone in an unfenced yard.